 Set of chemical-physical characteristics (abiotic factors) and biological (biotic factors) of the context in which an organism is inserted or a company operates.
 Overall, the environment includes air, water, land, natural resources, flora, fauna, human beings and their interrelations.

-Certificate issued by external auditors that certifies the Environmental Management System adopted within a production plant.
-Environmental certification can refer to international (such as ISO 14001) or European (such as EMAS Regulation) standards.
+Certificate issued by accredited third-party auditors attesting to the compliance of the Environmental Management System adopted with a reference standard.
+Environmental certification can refer to international standards (such as ISO 14001) or European standards (such as EMAS Regulation).

 Acronym (USA): Environmental Protection Agency.